System Identification for Dynamic Modeling of Large Steering Angle Vehicles: Physics Based Models

 For a bumper car, which generally operates at low speeds and small slip angles, a linear tire force model approximates most of the dynamics, as it captures the proportional relation $F_{\mathrm{\alpha},i}\propto\alpha_i$ in that operating range.
 Using models with many parameters—such as the Magic Formula—is not practical because those parameters cannot be reliably identified from datasets with limited high-slip tire behavior.
+To balance simplicity and realism, a suitable compromise \citep{8561285} is the following piecewise linear tire model